 Naturally, Walt changed that situation in a hurry.
 He had the film processing lab*work out a system of printing each frame of the film onto photographic paper the same size as our drawing paper.
 These sheets, which we called photostats, were then punched to fit the pegs of an animation desk, and the animator could now study the action by flipping “frames of film” backward and forward, just as he did his drawings.
 Here could be seen every tiny detail of changing shapes and relationships in the movements.
 At last, the animators could study all of the mysteries that had intrigued them so long.

 *Editor’s note: That’s Ub Iwerks’s Special Process Laboratory!

 Want more?
-Be sure to check back here weekly for additional excerpts from this amazing collection!
+Be sure to check back here for additional excerpts from this amazing collection!